ThandieRmane/Intro-to-SQL/README.md

 group by albumid
 having count (trackid) >= 12;
 ```
+Note: only the first 10 records have been displayed.
+There were over 158 records returned.

 | TrackId | Name                         | AlbumId | MediaTypeId | GenreId | Composer                          | Milliseconds |    Bytes | UnitPrice | totaltracks |
 |---------|------------------------------|---------|-------------|---------|----------------------------------|--------------|----------|-----------|-------------|